mcmattson/Application-Development-and-SQL/README.md

  1. Download and extract the User_Manager.zip folder on to your desktop.
- 2. Navigate to the `/src/main/webapp/WEB-INF/classes/db.properties` and change the database information.
+ 2. Navigate to the `/src/main/webapp/WEB-INF/classes/db.properties` and change the database setup information.